sasilver75/obsidian/Articles/Understanding Evaluation Metrics for Language Models (Oct 2019) {Chip Huyen}.md

 ==One of Chip's favorite interview questions is to explain [[Perplexity]] or the difference between [[Cross Entropy]] and [[Bits Per Character]]==

+# This is boring for me right now, but continue later!